cloud-gov/cg-site/content/docs/ops/maintenance-list.md

 ### Is a bosh release update required to remediate?
 Update the bosh release and file a PR for the changes.
 Once the PR is merged, ensure the updated release is deployed to all required VMs.

+## Review open support requests

+Review open Zendesk tickets and provide technical support / details as needed.
+When possible reply directly to the customer; if the customer response requires internal discussion post any relevant information in `#cg-supportstream` and coordinate a response with the rest of the team.